Falcon Marching Band

 The Falcon Marching Band, known also as the FMB, is the marching band of Bowling Green State University.
 It features a symphonic sound and Big Ten-style chair step marching.
-Under the direction of Jonathan “Jon” Waters, marching band is the largest student organization on campus.
+Under the direction of Jonathan “Jon” Waters, marching band is the largest student organization on campus, as well as the largest college marching band in the United States.
 The band performs at all home football games, which are hosted in Doyt Perry Stadium as well as other various university functions.

 The FMB is composed of students from all colleges of the university.
 Membership is open by audition to students of all class levels and all majors.